No pricing info available

 I was always well looked after.
 Helped me a lot !!

-Leech Private Clinic, can be found in Hugo Wolf Gasse, Graz, Austria and offers its patients Gastroscopy procedures as well as 47 other procedures, across 11 different procedure categories.
-At present, there is no pricing information for Gastroscopy procedures at Leech Private Clinic.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Clinic, with 2 in total, and Leech Private Clinic is accredited by just one known accreditations institute, ISO 9001:2008
+Leech Private Clinic, located in Hugo Wolf Gasse, Graz, Austria offers patients Gastroscopy procedures among its total of 47 available procedures, across 11 different specialties.
+Currently, there's no pricing information for Gastroscopy procedures at Leech Private Clinic, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are accredited by ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?